AndresJejen/GridCSS/README.md

 # GridCSS

-This repository is based on [Grid CSS Tutorial](https://www.youtube.com/watch?v=gH3sBOj6CGA) whit some changes.
+This repository is based on [Grid CSS Tutorial](https://www.youtube.com/watch?v=gH3sBOj6CGA) with some changes.

 This repository can be help if you're learning about CSS GRID.